jwnukoski/YT-Hide/README.md

 # YT-Hide
-Hide videos by channel, title, or URL in this browser extension.
+Hide YouTube videos by channel, title, or URL in this browser extension.